Commer: Commer 8 cwt

+The tank had a capacity of 33 litres.
+The wheelbase was 2340 mm.

 Commer Light Pick-up

 The Commer Light Pick-Up was a pickup truck based on the Hillman Minx saloon and produced by Commer during the 1950s; a similar Hillman-badged model was also produced.
 The Mark III was powered by a 1184 cc four-cylinder engine, the Mark VI by a 1265 cc unit and the Mark VIII by a 1390 cc engine.
 Production ended in about 1958.

 Australian production circa 1950 included a coupé utility variant with an additional side window.

 Commer Express Delivery Van

 The Commer Express Delivery Van was a light commercial vehicle produced by Commer during the 1950s, competing in the 8–10 long cwt van range.
 It was based on the Hillman Minx saloon and evolved in parallel with that model, with designations ranging from Mark III to Mark VIIIB.
 The 1957 model, which featured a load space of 100 cuft and a payload of approximately 9 cwt, was powered by a 1390 cc four-cylinder Hillman engine and was fitted with a four-speed column-change gearbox.
 It had coil-sprung independent front suspension and drum brakes all round with twin-leading-shoe units at the front.

 It was replaced by the Commer FC vans.